Roscosmos reform and the new head of the agency

 Mars One Mars Project

-The Mars One project, which offers everyone to make an irrevocable expedition to Mars, is gaining momentum.
-Currently, online applications from potential colonizers of Mars have been accepted.
-All this ideas caught fire more than 200 thousands of people from 140 countries of the world.
-The largest number of applications from people willing to participate in the project came from residents of the United States (24%) and India (10%), the number of applications from Russia was 4%.
-Now the Mars One project team will have to select the lucky ones who will be in the 2 round of the program.
-Previously, the non-profit organization Mars One has already announced that by 2023 it is going to send a team of 4 people to the red planet, by 2033, 20 people should already be living in the Earth colony on Mars.
-The first colonists will have to live in the settlement, which will be built by robots, the return of the crews to Earth is not expected.
+The Mars One project, which invites everyone to make an irrevocable expedition to Mars, is gaining momentum.
+Currently, the acceptance of online applications from potential colonizers of Mars has been completed.
+In total, more than 200 thousand people from 140 countries of the world ignited this idea.
+Most of the applications from those wishing to take part in the project came from residents of the United States (24%) and India (10%), the number of applications from Russia was 4%.
+Now the Mars One project team will have to select the lucky ones who will go to the 2nd round of the program.
+Earlier, the non-profit organization Mars One has already announced that by 2023 it is going to send a team of 4 people to the red planet, by 2033, 20 people should already live in an earthly colony on Mars.
+The first colonists will have to live in the settlement, which will be built robots, the return of crews to Earth is not expected.

 By July 2015, the organizers of this program plan to select the 24 candidate who will be preparing for the next flight in the 7 team for the next 4 years.
 It is assumed that the first expedition to Mars will cost 6 billion dollars, the next will cost 4 billion dollars each.
 The organizers expect to finance the work of the program through the sale of television rights to broadcast this very unusual "reality show", which will begin at the stage of selecting participants in a flight to Mars.